Rules

 -

 Homebuilt Division: ALL of the major components of the generator are constructed by the students.
-This would mean the coils are wound by the students, the stators, and other components have been constructed, 3D printed, or otherwise built by the team.
-This does not extend to the magnets or driveshafts and similar components in this device.
+This would mean the coils are wound by the students and other components like the stators have been constructed, 3D printed, or otherwise built by the team.

 You must declare your generator division when you submit your Team Profile form.